Equivalence regimes for geometric quantum discord and local quantum uncertainty: Non-equivalence between LQU and GQD in systems with arbitrary dimensions

 We have performed extensive numerical simulations choosing many random von Neumann bases $\left\{ |u_i \rangle \right\}$ to calculate the range of possible values of the quantum uncertainties $Q$ and $U$.
 The von Neumann bases are obtained by choosing random unitary transformations $U$ of the bases $\left\{ |\alpha_i \rangle \right\}$ so that $\left\{ |u_i \rangle \right\}=U \left\{ |\alpha_i \rangle \right\}$.
 For $2 \times D$ and $3 \times D$ quantum systems, one can choose the most general unitary transformation as given in \cite{Rasin1997}.

 Figure 1(a) shows all possible values of the quantum uncertainty $Q$ obtained numerically for a $2 \times D$ quantum system.
-The solid lines correspond to the minimum value of $Q$, that is $D_G=2s_1(1-s_1)$, and the maximum value, $D_G=1-1/D=0.5$ \cite{ChangLuo2013}.
+The solid lines correspond to the minimum value of $Q$, that is $D_G=2s_1(1-s_1)$, and the maximum value, $D_G=1-1/2=0.5$ \cite{ChangLuo2013}.
 Fig. 1(b) shows all possible values of $U$ for a $2 \times D$ quantum system with $(\lambda_1-\lambda_2)^2/2=1$.
-As expected from the discussions above, Figs. 1(a) and (b) show the same results.
-In contrast, Figs. 1(c) to 1(f) correspond to the case with $N=3$.
-The numerical simulations hereby presented show that the minimum of $U$ is also attained for von Neumann measurements with $|u_i \rangle \equiv |\alpha_i \rangle$ making the local quantum uncertainty
+As expected from the results obtained in Section II, Figs. 1(a) and (b) show the same results.